 Gophers use strong 2nd half to pull away from Northwestern

-Gophers use strong 2nd half to pull away from NorthwesternMinnesota's Daniel Oturu (25) puts up a shot over Northwestern's Robbie Beran (31) during the first half of an NCAA college basketball game at the Big Ten Conference tournament, Wednesday, March 11, 2020, in Indianapolis.
+Gophers use strong 2nd half to pull away from NorthwesternMinnesota's Daniel Oturu (25) reacts during the second half of an NCAA college basketball game against Northwestern at the Big Ten Conference tournament, Wednesday, March 11, 2020, in Indianapolis.
+Minnesota won 74-57.
 (AP Photo/Darron Cummings)

-When the announcement was made over the public address system at halftime, it drew a crescendo of boos.

-Minnesota was unfazed by the distraction and recovered from an ugly first half with a dominant second-half performance.
+INDIANAPOLIS (AP) -- Daniel Oturu and Marcus Carr played their typical roles for Minnesota on Wednesday.

+And if it was their final act in front of a big crowd this season, they gave the fans a performance to remember.

+''We were going to be here for the whole tournament,'' said Tim White, a 44-year-old fan who flew from Baltimore to Indianapolis and won't even get to see his beloved Terrapins suit up. ''Now it's trying to find a flight home, go back to hotel and cancel, see if they let us cancel the rest of it.''

+But rather than allow all that become a distraction, the Gophers (15-16) focused on the task at hand.

-The Golden Gophers opened it with a 7-2 run then broke a 36-36 tie with a 25-7 spurt that gave Minnesota a 61-43 lead midway through the second half.
-Eventually, they extended the lead to as much as 22 and never let the Wildcats make another serious challenge.
+Oturu and Carr helped the 12th-seeded Golden Gophers open the second half on a 7-2 run and break away from a 36-36 tie with a 25-7 spurt.
+Eventually, they extended the lead to as much as 22 and charged to their second straight win.

+''I don't know what it is but against us, Oturu becomes like Klay Thompson,'' Wildcats coach Chris Collins said. ''He was 3 of 5 on 3s the last time and 2 of 2 tonight.''

+The 13th-seeded Wildcats (8-23) were led by Pete Nance with 15 points but never recovered after falling into a double-digit deficit.
+Northwestern closed out the season with 14 losses in 16 games.

 BIG PICTURE

-Northwestern: The young Wildcats struggled all season, and this was an embarrassing way to finish it.
-Coach Chris Collins thought his team had turned the corner when it won two of its last three regular-season game.
-But they struggled mightily to make baskets Wednesday.
+Northwestern: The young Wildcats struggled all season, and this was a tough way to close out the season.
+Collins remains convinced that the future is bright but had hoped for a stronger finish after the Wildcats won two of their previous three games.
+They'll now have an entire offseason to find solutions.

-Minnesota: The Golden Gophers picked up their second straight win to move within one game of .500 -- and possibly becoming eligible for the NIT.
-Still, it will be a tall order.
-They would need to beat No. 25 Iowa on Thursday then beat No. 21 Illinois in Friday's quarterfinals to make it.
+Minnesota: The Golden Gophers moved within one win of reaching of .500 -- and potentially becoming eligible for the NIT.
+It's still going to be a tall order.
+They wound need to beat No. 25 Iowa in Thursday's second-round game then take down No. 21 Illinois in Friday's quarterfinals to have a chance.

 UP NEXT